Discover the signs your comfort zone is your unhealthy twilight zone and what you should do about it. Listen to Rod Serling’s warning.

 Some personality types are more susceptible to this lifestyle, like the Enneagram type seven.
 They aren’t the only ones who can turn to an adrenalin rush to cover up what’s going on.
 Yes, there is excitement.
 If there isn’t anything exciting to do, they slip quickly into depression.

 However, activities and adventures are a way to cover up; they are unhappy.
 It’s all wrapped up in the motives for being active.
 The reasons differ between having fun and needing to do it.
 So, if the motivation is to have fun, that’s good.
-But, if we need to engage in thrill-seeking activity to keep from facing something, that’s unhealthy.
+But, if we need to engage in thrill-seeking activity to avoid facing something, that’s unhealthy.

 Thrill-seekers are always trying new things.
 If skydiving becomes dull, they move up to wing-surfer flying.
 When that isn’t enough, they find something higher and more dangerous.
 They may set world records, but the victory is hollow.
 These achievements do not lead to fulfillment.
 Does this sound familiar?